kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 ## Information Lives on Boundaries

 Having established that spacetime must be discrete, we need to specify the lattice geometry.
+The cubic lattice emerges uniquely from fundamental requirements.
+In three dimensions, only the cube tiles space without gaps while maintaining isotropy (no preferred direction in vacuum).
+Tetrahedra leave voids, octahedra require specific orientations, and other Platonic solids cannot fill space at all.
+The self-consistency equation $\mathcal{L} = \mathcal{U}[\mathcal{L}]$ demands a structure invariant under its own update rules.
+With isotropy requiring all directions equivalent and locality limiting interactions to nearest neighbors, only the cubic lattice with 6-connected voxels satisfies these constraints.

-The simplest three-dimensional discrete structure is a cubic lattice, a regular grid where each cell forms a cube with edges of length $\ell_P$.
-These fundamental cells are voxels (volume elements), the three-dimensional analogue of pixels.
+These fundamental cells are voxels (volume elements), each a cube with edges of length $\ell_P$—the three-dimensional analogue of pixels.
 Just as a digital image consists of discrete pixels that appear continuous when viewed at larger scales, spacetime consists of discrete voxels that create the illusion of continuity at macroscopic scales.

 The voxel lattice with spacing $\ell_P$ forms the computational substrate, but voxels themselves remain empty organizational units.
 Information resides on the boundaries between voxels—on the faces that separate one region from another.